There are no coincidences.

 Choose your mask or let yourself be “enchanted” by one too.

 What also gives added value to these pieces is the economic contribution that their sale provides for the families.

-When I meet people in Panama city and I tell them I work with the tribal peoples in the forest, they immediately congratulate me on my social work.
+When I meet people in Panama city and I tell them I work with the tribal peoples in the jungle, they immediately congratulate me on my social work.
 So I explain to them that I do not work for any government or NGO.
 They look at me, taken aback, and ask me what do I do in the forest.

 These people cannot imagine that I simply order and pay for a product at its fair value.
 I pay for magnificent work and I participate in recognizing its worth.
 People often considers that the tribal peoples live in a world apart and that only social welfare can reach these villages and contribute to their “development”...